atul2185/Data-Lover/README.md

 # Data-Lover
-would love to mine data for getting hidden pattern
+would love to mine data for getting hidden patterns